I love bread.

 So when I say these pretzels are easy, you know I mean it.
 While daylight is getting longer, I knew these had to be ready for their close-ups the minute the kids went to bed if there was going to be any hope of decent light, and, starting them at 4:30, interrupted by making and eating dinner, giving baths, and reading stories, this was still no problem.

-So give these a try – apparently homemade bagels are a very similar process with the boiling, then baking, of the dough, so that’s my next goal, since I luurrrrve bagels with cream cheese but hate the fat and sodium content of most store bought bagels.
+Give these a try – apparently homemade bagels are a very similar process with the boiling, then baking, of the dough, so that’s my next goal, since I luurrrrve bagels with cream cheese but hate the fat and sodium content of most store bought bagels.
 These pretzels or pretzel bites are sure to be a hit at your next party or lunch, as an appetizer, main course, or soup dipper – I can’t wait to share my Butternut Squash & Jalapeno Cream Soup later this week, which is a perfect soup for dipping my pretzel babies!

 - 1½ cups warm water